kazluBR/django-lambda-function-url/README.md

 ## Running on AWS (Production)

 - Put AWS credentials on your PC
-- Go to infra staging resources: `cd infra/prod`
+- Go to infra production resources: `cd infra/prod`
 - Initialize terraform: `terraform init`
 - Create all resources: `terraform apply`
 - Create `.env.prod` file in the root directory and configure the following variables: